 We are going to be using ShipTurtle in this tutorial.
 It’s one of the best multi-vendor Shopify apps I’ve used, and I’ve used them all.

-Step 1.
-Get a Shopify store
+1. Create a Shopify store

-Step 2.
-Get the ShipTurtle app from the app store
+2. Get the ShipTurtle app from the app store

 Ship Turtle is the best app for creating a marketplace on Shopify by a long shot.
 I’ve used them all since I created my first marketplace 2 years ago.
 Their support is amazing, the platform actually works, and they have an insane amount of features above any others.